rooster06/Kaggle-Titanic-Machine-Learning-from-Disaster/README.md

   the random forest showed the best prediction accuracy so lets use that formthe final predition, using Pclass+Sex+Age+SibSp+Parch+Fare+papa+Embarked, with mtry=3

+This script gives an accuracy of 0.77990 on kaggle.
-I achieved an accuracy of 0.79426 on kaggle, using one of these combination of variables in random forest prediction model.
+I achieved a best accuracy of 0.79426 on kaggle, using a combination of the variables in script in random forest prediction model.
+I wrote over the combination of variables,and lost this best case combination and dont want to spend too much time for the project in exploring all the combinations.
+Although im not sure how spot on the scoring on kaggle is before the competition ends.